SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Execution/ReadMe.md

-This Folder contains the Foundation::Execution source code.
+# This folder contains all the Stroika Library [Foundation](../ReadMe.md)::Execution source code

+> > TODO

     TODO: DOCUMENT BETTER THE DESIGN OF THREAD INTERUOPTION!!! (and overall orgnaizaiton of this module).

     >	Event
     	*  AutoReset Event (like Windwow CreateEvent (false, false).

     >	ProcessRunner
     	*  Synchronously run external (process) commands, managing stdin/stdout/stderr - like popen()